8 min read

 ABC Test

-The U.S. Department of Labor (and over 30 states) use the ABC Test to determine a worker’s employment status:
+The U.S. Department of Labor (and over 30 states) use the ABC Test to determine whether a worker is an employee or an independent contractor:

 • Absence of Control: The worker is free from the control and direction of the hiring entity.

-• Business of Worker: The worker performs work outside the usual course of the hiring entity’s business.
+• Business of Worker: Work performed outside the usual course of the hiring entity’s business.

 • Customarily Engaged: The worker regularly works as an independent contractor in this trade.